|

 A.

-England Athletics has gone on record to the effect that there is
+of England Athletics has gone on record to the effect that there

-will you know whether clubs are declaring the full number of their
+whether clubs are declaring the full number of their members

 A.